 A PDF of last week’s puzzle can be found here: https://content-api.slowdownwiseup.co.uk/api/mobile/v1/puzzle-data/1f7c315e-6b87-40ad-90cc-ddd7ea87556a/file/puzzle.pdf

 This struck me as a relatively straightforward Everyman puzzle, although I do have a few minor quibbles, as pointed out below.
 Everyman trademark clues highlighted in the grid, though there was no geographical reference this week, and no single-word anagram.
-A couple of very nice touches, though, including the (two-word) anagram for PERFIDIOUS and the nicely self-deprecating clue for NODE.
+A couple of very neat touches, though, including the (two-word) anagram for PERFIDIOUS and the nicely self-deprecating clue for NODE.
 Thanks to Everyman.

 Moh’s endlessly arguable cruciverbal hardness-scale rating: Gypsum